aws/amazon-gamelift-agent/README.md

 ```

 ### Run the application/jar
+Use the following instructions to run the application:
-1. The standalone jar will be located in `./target/` and can be launched with a command such as the following (There are
+1. The standalone jar will be located in `./target/` and can be launched with a command such as the following
-   some example launch commands listed at the end):
+(There are some example launch commands listed at the end):
 ```
 java -jar ./target/GameLiftAgent-1.0.jar <Command Line Options>
 ```